Improving Quality of Life

 with Pet Surgery

 Is a surgical procedure in your pet's future?
 Most if not all pets will need surgery at least once in their lifetime for preventative or treatment purposes.
-Our full-service hospital in Crown Point offers surgeries to repair injury, eradicate disease, and provide many other health benefits to extend and enhance quality of life.
+Whether your pet needs knee surgery, hip surgery, or a mass removal, our full-service hospital in Crown Point can help provide many health benefits to extend and enhance quality of life.

 Our Soft Tissue & Orthopedic Surgical Services